AMReX-Microelectronics/Electrostatic/README.md

 # Running ELEQTRONeX

-You can run the following to simulate a problem involving band-alignment of a carbon nanotube surrounded by a metal contact for the different voltages specified on the metal (0 to 1 V with a step size of 0.1 V):\
+Here we show how to simulate the band-alignment test for a carbon nanotube surrounded by a metal contact for the different voltages specified on the metal (0 to 1 V with a step size of 0.1 V).
+Description of this case can be found in Reference: `Leonard, F., & Stewart, D. A. (2006).
+Properties of short channel ballistic carbon nanotube transistors with ohmic contacts.
+Nanotechnology, 17(18), 4699.`

 ```>> ./<compile_binary> ../input/negf/all_around_metal```